-This proxy statement, along with the accompanying notice of 2018 annual meeting of stockholders, contains information about the 2018 annual meeting of stockholders of Pieris Pharmaceuticals, Inc., including any adjournments or postponements of the annual meeting.
-We are holding the annual meeting at 8:00 a.m., local time, on Tuesday, July 24, 2018 at Convene at 201 Washington Street, 2nd Floor, Boston, MA 02108.
+This proxy statement, along with the accompanying notice of 2019 annual meeting of stockholders contains information about the 2019 annual meeting of stockholders of Pieris Pharmaceuticals, Inc., including any adjournments or postponements of the annual meeting.
+We are holding the annual meeting at 8:00 a.m., Eastern Time, on Wednesday, July 31, 2019 at Convene located at 201 Washington Street, 2nd Floor, Boston, MA 02108.